Kibetts/Access_Project1/ReadMe.md

 ### By Brian Kibet

-This is a descriotion of my resume.
+This is a description of my resume.

 ## Table of Content